High-earning roles, reserved for a select group of graduates

 There are three key areas in the front office of a hedge fund: analysis, sales and marketing, and trading.
-Analysts look at the companies, markets and financial products the hedge fund invests in (often they are called ‘idea generators’); sales and marketing liaise with investors and persuade them to put money into the fund; traders act on the analysts’ recommendations and place trades.
+Analysts look at the companies, markets and financial products the hedge fund invests in; sales and marketing liaise with investors and persuade them to put money into the fund; and traders act on the analysts’ recommendations and place trades.

 In a private equity fund you’ll start out as an analyst looking for possible investment targets.
 After working as an associate, you then move into the role of principal, appraising whether a deal is worth pursuing and sorting out legal issues.
 At the top are originators, usually partners in the firm, who sniff out deals.

 Most graduates move across to private equity after a couple of years in investment banking.
 The hours are better – you usually leave the office by 7-9pm – and earning potential can be greater.

 Hedge funds are not big recruiters of graduates, but an increasing number do have programmes to recruit juniors.
 Man Group president, Luke Ellis, says the firm looks to hire “driven, committed and energised” individuals who are “smart, creative and excited by financial markets”.

 In order to work in the hedge fund industry you also need to be confident in your own abilities: “We expect everyone to share ideas at whatever level,” he says.